Eve00000/website/content/news/XXXX-XX-XX-mixxx-2_5-released .md

 #### Let's cheer for the elves

 Ho Ho Ho, our sleigh is filled with many shiny presents:
-- a red box filled with brand new waveform textures and features: 'SlipMode waveform' gives you visual aid while scratchin', the 'beats untill next marker' helps you never missing the break, the GL ES support makes it run smooth and many more...
+- a red box filled with brand new waveform textures and features: 'SlipMode waveform' gives you visual aid while scratchin', the 'beats until next marker' helps you never missing the break, the GL ES support makes it run smooth and many more...

 - with a nice yellow bow around it, the new Skin & Interface features: the menubar can be hidden, reworked toggles (fullscreen, cue popup, vinyl control), improved tooltips, improved controls and checks (AutoDJ, effects), new command line interface options...

 - our engine became a V8 sleigh: undo function for BPM/beats, beatloop anchor, rate tap button...